-- A first-professional degree in a field of health care that includes the following, or similar, coursework equivalent to at least 22.5 quarter credits or 16 semester credits in neuromuscular diagnosis and treatment, biomechanics, soft tissue therapies/rehabilitation, physiological therapeutics; or - Current enrollment in a first professional health care degree program that includes the above coursework in addition to the following requirements: - o Bachelor's degree - Minimum 2.5 GPA in current professional health care program - o 6th quarter or 4th semester status or above - Attend a sports medicine information session or complete a personal interview with the sports medicine program director - Pass a comprehensive criminal history background check (requirement at admission).
+- A first-professional degree in a field of health care that includes the following, or similar, coursework equivalent to at least 22.5 quarter credits or 16 semester credits in neuromuscular diagnosis and treatment, biomechanics, soft tissue therapies/rehabilitation, physiological therapeutics (2.75 GPA required); or - Current enrollment in a first professional health care degree program that includes the above coursework in addition to the following requirements: - o Bachelor's degree - o Minimum 2.5 GPA in current professional health care program - o 6th quarter or 4th semester status or above - Complete a personal interview with the sports medicine program director. - Pass a comprehensive criminal history background check (requirement at admission).